 New York State Brewery Sustainability Initiative

 The New York State Brewery Sustainability Initiative is a partnership between New York State Pollution Prevention Institute (NYSP2I) and Cornell College of Agriculture and Life Sciences (Cornell CALS).
 The initiative is focused on providing practical sustainability tools and approaches to craft breweries in New York State to measurably reduce water, energy usage and optimize cleaning procedures.
-This initiative provides opportunities for craft breweries to take advantage of available funding from the Environmental Protection Agency (EPA).
+Below are links to resources, case studies and presentations from the brewery sustainability initiative.